tadeas-hejnic/tadeas-hejnic/README.md

 ## Hi there 👋

-- 🌱 I’m studying at the Faculty of Information Technology, CTU in Prague.
+- 🌱 I’m studying Computer Graphics at the Faculty of Information Technology, CTU in Prague.
 - 🔭 I’m currently working as a Junior Software Developer at Ynput.io.
 - 💻 Python, C++, OpenUSD, ...